open-source-at-illinois/jekyll-workshop-FA-2021/README.md

 ## jekyll-workshop-FA-2021

-By the end of this workshop, you will have your own Portoflio website as shown below.
+By the end of this workshop, you will have your own Portoflio website.

+[sample]

 ### Prerequisites
 * Have a GitHub account